Teebar, Queensland: History

-The runs of Crown Lands of Teebah, Wycalba, and Yarounbah were transferred during the period from 11 September 1854, to the 31st December, 1855 from Henry Cox Corfield to John Eaton.
+The runs of Crown Lands of Teebah, Wycalba, and Yarounbah were transferred during the period from 11 September 1854, to 31 December 1855 from Henry Cox Corfield to John Eaton.
 John Eaton held Teebar until his death in 1904.

 A copper mine and smelter were established in Teebar in 1873 by the Teebar Copper Mining Company Ltd. The location is described as being "north side of Munna Creek one and a half miles west of Clifton Station" and the ruins include a 100-ton slag heap.

 In 1887, 58000 acres of land were resumed from the Teebar pastoral run for the establishment of small farms.
 The land was offered for selection on 17 April 1887.

-In 1922, the residents of the Woocoo Shire erected a war memorial outside St Mary's Church of England on the Maryborough-Biggenden Road at Teebar, (now within Boompa).
-In 1992 the memorial was relocated to the Woocoo Historical Museum in Brooweena due to concerns about vandalism.
-It is now known as the Brooweena War Memorial.
+Teebar East Provisional School opened on 29 May 1893.
+In 1904, the school was moved and renamed Teebar West Provisional School.
+On 1 January 1909, it became Teebar West State School.
+In 1930, the school was again moved to a more central position and in March 1933 was renamed Boompa State School.
+The school closed on 16 April 1945, but reopened on 25 March 1946.
+It closed permanently on 28 January 1963.

 Elizabeth Mary Thomas nee Eaton, formerly Mrs B J Nichols, donated land from the property Clifton for a church and cemetery.
-Subscription towards the building fund were made on the understanding that the church was dedicated in the name of St Mary to the memory of Woocoo Shire soldiers killed in action in World War I. Opening services of the St Mary's Anglican Church were held on 26 October 1919.
+Subscriptions for the building fund were made on the understanding that the church was dedicated in the name of St Mary to the memory of Woocoo Shire soldiers killed in action in World War I. Opening services of the St Mary's Anglican Church were held on 26 October 1919.
 The church was built by Matthew Edmund Rooney of Maryborough.
 There is a group of three stained glass windows behind the altar.
 In 2019 residents and descendants of past residents attended a 100th anniversary service, and a plaque to commemorate the occasion was unveiled in the church grounds.
 The church is variously described as being located at Boompa, Brooweena, or Teebar.

+In 1922, the residents of the Woocoo Shire erected a war memorial outside St Mary's Church of England on the Maryborough-Biggenden Road at Teebar, (now within Boompa).
+In 1992, the memorial was relocated to the Woocoo Historical Museum in Brooweena on the north-western corner of Lahey Street and Smith Street (25.60024°S 152.26303°E) due to concerns about vandalism.
+It is now known as the Brooweena War Memorial.